Overview

 Hy6 prototypes were presented at Photokina 2006 and received the Photokina Star 2006 award for most outstanding new product.
 Designed to capture images using both digital and conventional film backs, the Hy6 offers photographers a true 6×6 cm medium-format size with the flexibility of a 4.5×6 cm camera.
 In mid-2007 the first cameras were delivered to Sinar and Leaf for final testing.
 They became available to customers towards the end of 2007.
 The Hy6 received the TIPA award 2008 for "best medium-format digital system".

 In contrast to Hasselblad's decision to turn its H line, starting with the H3D, into a closed system connecting only to its proprietary Hasselblad/Imacon digital backs, the Hy6 is opened to both Sinar and Leaf digital backs.
-However, as PhaseOne decided not to participate in the joint project, its digital backs do not connect to the Hy6.
-Meanwhile PhaseOne combined efforts with Mamiya, another medium format camera company.
+However, as PhaseOne does not participate in the joint project, its digital backs do not connect to the Hy6.
+Instead, PhaseOne combined efforts with Mamiya, another medium format camera company.

 Both Sinar and Leaf offer the capability of turning digital backs from horizontal into vertical position.
 This is also possible with the Rolleiflex 4560 film back.
 The advantage is that the camera can be held in the same position regardless of whether one is making horizontal or vertical shots, unlike with typical 645-type medium format cameras.
 The 6008 AF offers the same capability with the Rolleiflex 4560 film back and Sinar eMotion digital backs with revolving adapter.